box-key/repronets-k8s/README.md

 # Reproducible Named Entity Transliteration Models

 `repronets-k8s` is a hub for named entity transliteration (NET) models.
-It hosts trained NET models and provides simple interfaces to make them accesssible.
+It hosts trained NET models and provides simple interface to make them accesssible.
 All models run as serverless services on [Knative](https://knative.dev/docs/).
 Our platform is highly scalable and economical thanks to Knative's `autoscaling (even to zero)` feature

 Available models:
 * [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus)